Grax32/Grax32.github.io/articles/habits-book.md

 bony boxes, where no influences of this sort can get at them.
-She has floated them in fluid so that only the severest shocks can give them a concussion, and blanketed and
+She has floated them in fluid so that only the severest shocks can give them a concussion, and blanketed and wrapped them about in an altogether exceptional way.

-12 HABIT

-wrapped them about in an altogether exceptional way.
 The only impressions that can be made upon them are through the blood, on the one hand, and through the sensory nerve-roots, on the other; and it is to the